knowledgeboard/knowledgeboard.github.io/templates/blog.md

 dumbbell rows.
 Basically tried my best for deadlifts xD Did 190kg!
 Felt really really heavy xD But did get it up and I'm not feeling bad with my back!
 Feels fine!

+### 2024-07-24 00:56

+Well, sucky day.
+Work was alright, but we are having troubles with 🦆❤️  because of my weekend trip.
+My mistakes, hopefully still able to make it better.

+Did a workout later.
+Went for a fine back day.
+I feel my back a little from the deadlifts, but nothing bad, mostly just fatigue.
+Feels like the exercise I've done for my back helped!
+Then a motivational call with Anna!
+After which my phone died on the way home...
+Took mcdonals and sat at CERN and talked ith Fabiana for a while and then a few others from latinas group.
+But I don't feel great around some of the other guys there, so went home bit after that (still quite late).

+Looking forward to coming back home!!!
+It's already time!